Carole Baskin: Feud with Joe Exotic, appearances in Tiger King and Shooting Joe Exotic

 In February 2021, Baskin revealed that she had been asked to feature in a planned second season of the show, but she refused and told the producers to "lose her number".
 A month later, she was interviewed alongside Howard Baskin by British filmmaker Louis Theroux for the BBC documentary Shooting Joe Exotic, during which they discussed Tiger King and the allegation that Baskin murdered Lewis, which she denied.

+In July 2021, a three-judge panel for the 10th Circuit Court of Appeals ruled Exotic should serve a shorter sentence, saying the separate convictions for each man he tried to hire to kill Baskin should have been treated as one by the trial court.
+A new sentencing hearing was held on January 28, 2022, where Baskin testified that she was fearful that Exotic would threaten her if released.
+A federal judge resentenced Exotic to 21 years, a reduction of only one year.

 On November 1, 2021, the Baskins filed a lawsuit against Netflix and Royal Goode Productions over an alleged breach of contract.
 They claim that their initial release did not grant the producers liberty to produce derivative works or sequels using the original footage shot of Carole and Howard.
 The lawsuit requested an injunction to stop the release of the film on November 17, but the same day the suit was filed a U.S. District Judge denied the request.
 The judge further added that the case would not necessarily entitle the Baskins to financial compensation.
 The Federal Court in Tampa Bay also denied a preliminary injunction on November 15, 2021, just two days before the show's premiere, after defense attorneys for Netflix said a delay would "hurt marketing momentum" and violate the First Amendment, which in this case would be classified "freedom of the press".
-In Tiger King 2 Attorney Joseph Fritz produced a letter by Homeland Security stating that Don Lewis was alive and well in Costa Rica.
-Homeland Security didn't exist until 2002, so that had to have been written at least five years after Don Lewis was last seen in Tampa, FL.
+In Tiger King 2, attorney Joseph Fritz produced a letter from the United States Department of Homeland Security (DHS) stating that Lewis had been found alive and well in Costa Rica.
+On her website, Carole states DHS did not exist until 2002, indicating the letter had to have been written at least five years after Lewis was last seen in Tampa.
+However, the Hillsborough County sheriff’s officer denied the existence of such a letter.

 Politics

 Baskin, and her company Big Cat Rescue, have lobbied Congress to ban the private trade and ownership of exotic cats.
-Her life's work, and that of her family, included passage of the Big Cat Public Safety Act when it was signed into law on Dec.
-20, 2022 by President Joe Biden.
+Her life's work, and that of her family, included passage of the Big Cat Public Safety Act when it was signed into law on December 20, 2022, by President Joe Biden.
 The bill closed the loopholes in the Captive Wildlife Safety Act that she lobbied for from 1998 until its passage in 2003.
 The BCPSA bans contact with all big cats and their cubs and phases out private ownership of big cats.
-Baskin gave exclusively to Democratic candidates from 2005 to 2016, but since 2017 a significant majority of her contributions have gone to Republicans.
-Recent donations to Democrats included 2020 presidential candidate Cory Booker and Baskin's home Congresswoman Kathy Castor.